ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * Picture of 30 x ASM mul instructions
 * Picture of 30 x ASM nop instructions
 * Picture of at least 40 x ASM nop or mul (or your custom operation).
 Do not use same operation for all 40 ASM instructions.
 Add explanation where any used operation happens.

+### What to return on this task?

+Next items must be returned to gain points from this task.

 ## C) Breaking AES
 In this task we are going to break AES with Correlation Power Analysis attack scripts that already exist in ChipWhisperer software.
 This task is modified version of ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B5_Breaking_AES_(Straightforward).
 You should not need original tutorial for this task, but feel free to read it as supplementary information.